Loading...

 ip link set enp1s0 up

-The interface must be UP to send/receive traffic.
-This is the first thing to validate before diagnosing routing or reachability.
+The interface must be UP to send and receive traffic.
+Validate link state before diagnosing routing or reachability.

 ip -br link show dev enp1s0